MichaelKerekes/DependentTalk/README.md

-A few examples of dependently typed programming in mana.
+A few examples of dependently typed programming in Mana.